FailAcademy/learning/web-dev-foundation/_slides/03-js/02-intro-to-js.md

 var addressee = 'Dear ' + salutation +  ' Sunshine:'
 ```

+The variable `addressee` will now return "Dear Ms. Sunshine:".

-Notice the use of the plus sign to join variable and strings.
+Notice the use of the `+` sign to join variable and strings.

 ---